• Bookies

 When it comes to contenders with near blank-slate budgets, the Cincinnati Reds and Baltimore Orioles have payrolls of $38 million and $30 million, respectively, the two lowest totals in MLB.

 The Orioles (101-61) earned the No. 1 overall seed in the American League but was swept out in the first round.
-The Reds (82-80) look poised to make another upward move after just their second winning season in the last decade.
+They seem less likely to spend big than the Reds (82-80), who look poised to make another upward move after just their second winning season in the last decade.
 It would be a big commitment, but also a big step up and a big message sent to fans.

 The Field is loaded with teams in need of bullpen help, but at varying stages of finances or competitiveness.
-That includes the Padres, Houston Astros, Tampa Bay Rays, Cleveland Guardians, Chicago Cubs and Chicago White Sox
+That includes the Orioles, Reds, Houston Astros, Boston Red Sox, Atlanta Braves, Cleveland Guardians and Chicago Cubs

 Visit site